elden-l0rd/Image-Captioning/README.md

-# Image Captioning project for SC4001
+# Image Captioning using CNN and LSTM for SC4001

 ## Description
 hi